luyuliu/vizathon-geovisualization/README.md

 ### Populate the head section

+You should already have the head section ready, but I will still show how I set up the environment.
+Remember, you can always reuse these parts later if you want to start another project.

-Then we will first populate the head section.
+We will first populate the head section.
 First, we will need to set some metadata for the webpage.
 Copy the code bolow in the `<head>` section.

 ```html
 <title>First Web-map by [insert your name]</title>